 We have also created programs to address issues communities across our state tell us are most important to them, such as access to healthy food and behavioral health care.
 This means funding programs like our Food Farmacy, which provides a weekly supply of food to patients in need.
 It also means working with community partners to bring a mobile farmer's market to communities in our South Valley and International District and providing resources on chronic disease management to the many New Mexicans who need them.

-We are proud to be a Health Equity Index (HEI) survey Top Performer for 2020.
-The HEI is the national LGBTQ benchmarking tool that evaluates healthcare facilities' policies and practices related to the equity and inclusion of their LGBTQ patients, visitors and employees.
-The HEI 2020 evaluates more than 1,600 healthcare facilities nationwide.
+We are proud to have earned the top score of 100 and to be named a Healthcare Equality Index (HEI) Leader for 2022.
+The HEI is a national benchmark survey that evaluates healthcare facilities on policies and procedures related to equity and inclusion of LGBTQ patients, visitors and employees.
+This year, 906 healthcare facilities actively participated in the survey.

 Learn about HEI